 Lots of saxophone solos.

-Back to the Kids album, the band played “America 2”, a song with an uber-nostalgic sound.
+Lots of 80’s feels.“America 2”, a song with an uber-nostalgic sound.
 Tyler Lyle has one of those voices that makes you feel like you’ve heard it a long time ago.
 He sounds a lot like Sam Bentley from The Paper Kites—especially his vocals on the twelvefour album.
 I think both Sam and Tyler would take that as a compliment.

 Flickers of the canyon fire